My Work in Schools

 All this is to say that I’m not making this stuff up.
 Instead, it’s meant to be a conscientious examination of a field that I love and appreciate deeply.
 I have horror stories and failures.
 I’m simply trying to share my mistakes, and challenge in a critical joyfulness to succeed where I’ve failed.

-If anyone, anywhere, ever would like to talk about any of this, please contact me.
+If you would like to talk about any of this, please contact me.